ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## Encryption Process

-The encryption process for non-deterministic modes consists of the following steps:
+Encryption process for non-deterministic modes:

 1. Generate a random tweak using a cryptographically secure random number generator
 2. Convert the IP address to its 16-byte representation